15 DIY Home Improvement Projects That Won’t Break the Bank

 2. Install a Programmable Thermostat

 If you want to save energy and money, consider installing a programmable thermostat.
-The Department of Energy revealed that installing a programmable thermostat could save up to 10% of your heating and cooling energy per year.
+The Department of Energy reported that installing a programmable thermostat could save up to 10% on your heating and cooling energy costs per year.

-This simple upgrade allows you to set different temperature settings throughout the day, so you can automatically adjust the temperature when you’re away from home or sleeping.
+This simple upgrade lets you set different temperature settings throughout the day, so you can automatically adjust the temperature when you’re away from home or asleep.
 By optimizing your cooling and heating schedule, you can minimize energy waste and lower your utility bills.

-Plus, many programmable thermostats are DIY-friendly and easily installed with essential tools.
+Plus, many programmable thermostats are DIY-friendly and easy to install with basic tools.

 3. Create Custom Shelving

 Custom shelving is a versatile and functional upgrade that can add storage and style to any room.
-Whether you want to display your favorite books, showcase collectibles, or organize pantry items, custom shelving allows you to maximize your space according to your needs.
+Whether you want to display your favorite books, showcase collectibles, or organize pantry items, custom shelving lets you maximize your space to suit your needs.

 Numerous DIY shelving options are available, from simple floating shelves to intricate built-ins.
 Consider using reclaimed wood or repurposing old furniture to create a unique look and to save money.